The French Roulette Layout

 Alex Vasile has an iGaming background with over five years working in Support and Account / VIP management.
 He is also an experienced writer covering topics related to gambling legislation and jurisdictions, casino bonuses and wagering requirements and casino games rules.

-Many casual roulette players fail to make a distinction between the game’s European and French varieties.
-The two play on single-zero wheels and share a common structure.
-However, there are certain subtleties in terms of layout and rules that differentiate French roulette from its European cousin.
+Many casual roulette players fail to distinguish between the game’s European and French varieties.
+Both are played on single-zero wheels and share a common structure.
+However, there are subtle differences in layout and rules that set French roulette apart from its European cousin.

-French tables offer more betting opportunities and deliver a higher return to players.
-If you are looking to learn more about the predecessor of all roulette variations, we applaud you for your excellent choice.
-This is easily the most rewarding variant of the wheel-based game.
+French tables offer more betting options and provide players with a higher return.
+If you’re looking to learn more about the predecessor of all roulette variations, you’ve made an excellent choice.
+It is widely considered the most rewarding variant of this wheel-based game.

-Here you will be able to find handy information about the French table layout, the game’s basic and special bets, and the rules that cut the house edge in half.
-We also brief you on some of the terms and croupier calls you are likely to hear when playing the French tables.
+Here, you’ll find helpful information about the French table layout, the game’s basic and special bets, and the rules that cut the house edge in half.
+We’ll also brief you on some of the terms and croupier calls you’re likely to hear while playing at French tables.

 Table Design and Wheel Layout